How investing in New York’s next hottest area provided handsome returns for our clients

 Year 2010: Identifying Anchors – World Trade Center and Fulton Center

-The anchors were the future development of the WTC and the Fulton Center subway station.
+The anchors were the future development of the WTC and the Fulton Street subway station.
 There would be five World Trade Center buildings, WTCs 1, 2, 3, 4 and 7, comprising about 12.5 million square feet of office space.
-Fulton Center would be the latest and most expensive subway hub, the key transportation artery for Downtown.
+Fulton Street subway station, also known as Fulton Center, would be the latest and most expensive subway hub, the key transportation artery for Downtown.

 The concern then was how long would the development take.
 Fulton Center was supposed to be the connection between WTC to the west and South Street Seaport to the east.